adamzareba/adamzareba.github.io/_posts/2018-03-19-Audit-entities-with-Hibernate-Envers.md

 * revision number
 * revision creation timestamp

-In our example we want to store additional information like – username.
+In our example we want to store additional information like – username, so we will need to extend DefaultRevisionEntity.
 The second step that needs to be performed is to implement listener - AuditRevisionListener - to populate additional field to RevisionEntitity.

 ```java
 @Entity